purduesigbots/pros-docs/README.md

 Now, pull up a browser and open `pros-docs/build/index.html`

-Great!
-Now you can edit the `.rst` files, make new files, and send a PR to change those files on the actual website.
+Now you can easily edit the `.rst`, and make new files.
+If you would like to, submit a PR to get those files changed on the website.

 #### Hard
 Modifying the tabs theming